Mission Statement:

 • Include in our package the use of bikes

-• Our campsite is located on the ‘Wild Atlantic Way’, which is also a national cycling route.
-Visitors can make use of a number of different loop routes from the campsite, which is also incorporated in our ecotourism package.
+• The campsite is located on the main Atlantic Way route, which is also a national cycling route.
+Visitors can make use of a number of different routes from the campsite, which are also incorporated into our ecotourism package.

 2. Natural Area Focus

-Our campsite is located on a listed EU Machair Habitat site, additionally, seven Natura sites are within a 5 km radius of our site with Natura 2000 being a network of European ecological important sites, such as
+Our campsite is located on a listed EU habitat site, additionally, seven Natura sites are within a 5 km radius of our site with Natura 2000 being a network of European ecological important sites, such as

-• The West Connaught Coast SAC (site code 002998), which encompasses a diverse range of shallow marine habitats occurring in waters less than 100m deep, which is believed to be important for Bottlenose Dolphins, which occur within the site at all seasons.
+• The West Connaught Coast SAC (site code 002998), which encompasses a diverse range of shallow marine habitats occurring in waters less than 100m deep is believed to be important for Bottlenose Dolphins, which occur within the site at all seasons.

 • Leagaun Machair (site code 001289).
 Machair is rare in Europe and is confined to the western seaboard of Ireland and Scotland.